MichMATYCwebsite/MichMATYC/content/announcements/2019/convergence-maa-publication.md

 title = "Check Out, Use, and Contribute to Convergence"

 +++
-This is an invitation for you to check out, use, and contribute to [Convergence](http://www.maa.org/press/periodicals/convergence, an online MAA resource where history, mathematics, and teaching converge.
+This is an invitation for you to check out, use, and contribute to <a href="http://www.maa.org/press/periodicals/convergence">Convergence</a>, an online MAA resource where history, mathematics, and teaching converge.

 Convergence is a free, open-access "onscreen" publication, rather than a typical electronic journal consisting of pdf downloads.